HMS Fortune (1913): Design and description

 Fortune was armed with three QF 4 in L/40 Mark IV guns on P Mk.
 IX mountings.
 However, Fortune was a "Builders' Special", and the second 4-inch gun was mounted on a platform between the no.2 and 3 funnels.
-The ship one QF 2 pdr pom-pom Mk.
-II gun.
 The destroyer was also equipped with two single torpedo tubes for four 21 inch (533 mm) torpedoes.

 Construction and career

 Fortune was laid down under the 1911-1912 construction programme by Fairfield Shipbuilding and Engineering Company and launched on 17 March 1913.
 She was temporarily renamed HMS Kismet in October 1913, but this was reverted shortly afterwards.

 She joined the 4th Destroyer Flotilla on completion and served with the Grand Fleet on the outbreak of World War I.